fsimone91/collider_physics/README.md

 Collection of exercises for the "Collider Particle Physics" course within the master degree in Physics at University of Bari (https://www.uniba.it/it/corsi/magistrale-physics).

 ### Quick setup
-We assuming you have a python3 environment with ROOT.
-It is advisable to use `conda`.
+We assume you have a python3 environment with ROOT.
+It is advisable to use `conda`, please find instructions in the slides.

 How to run the code as jupyter notebook:
 ```bash